audedeThezy/Cooperation-Hierarchy/README.md

 Notes :
 - Jupyter notebook
-- software that can be used to visualize interactive graphs : gephy
+- software that can be used to visualize interactive graphs : gephi